onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

   - B He's a journalist.
 He writes for The Times newspaper.
   - A Oh, that's a good job.
 - 2 C What does your father do?
-  - D Heb an accountant.
+  - D He's an accountant.
 He works for a big firm in the city.
   - C And your mother?
 What does she do?
   - D She's a teacher.
 She teaches French and Spanish.
 - 3 E Does your sister work in the centre of town?